 When you apply, financing must be documented in one of the following ways:

 - A sponsor guarantee letter and sponsor’s recent official bank statement.
 The sponsor should be aware that the required amount must be available as soon as the applicant is admitted.
-Sponsor's letter and documentation must be submitted in the application portal by the applicant
+Sponsor's letter and documentation must be submitted in the application portal by the applicant.
+We do not require a specific format for the sponsor letter.

 The Norwegian Directorate of Immigration (UDI) requires that citizens of countries outside the EU/EEA area and Switzerland can provide documentation of financial ability, i.e. a minimum amount of money required to cover living expenses for each academic year in Norway.